Bravetank/100-days-of-code/r1-log.md

 ### R1D2
 Changed data models after reconsidering information I need to capture from the user.
 Made some UI changes and ensured that only logged in users can record information.

+### R1D3
+Completed Treatment and Comment Edit and Delete routes including ensuring only logged in authorised users can edit/delete certain comments.
+Ran into difficulty with author.id not being saved to the database.
+Turned out to be due to a typo.
+Grrr.
+In trying to fix it tried displaying Username in Comments -  not sure I like it as I'm using this as side effect update so will always be same user.
+Will need to remove.
+Completed Trello Board for Mission 2 of CodeMore.
+Have basically planned tracker work for next month.
+Also wrote short post on APIs on Medium.